ytmytm/c128-mmu-256k-exp/README.md

 ### Installation in C128D

 I don't own a flat C128, nor a C128D with a case.
-All I have is a rescued C128D board, so I don't really know if this populated daughterboard will fit inside a case and under the keyboard.
+All I have is a rescued C128D board, so I don't really know if a populated daughterboard will fit inside a case and under the keyboard.

 The daughterboard doesn't reach capacitors in the back and just barely covers CIA in the front.

 <img src="media/c128d/1.c128d-fit.jpg" alt="C128D fit test" width=1200>

 I'm using SRAM here as well - two [SaRuMan 128 modules](https://c-128.freeforums.net/thread/928/saruman-c128-static-replacement-board).
-I decided to make things even easier for myself and to remove R29/R30 completely.
+I decided to make things even easier for myself and removed R29/R30 completely.

 <img src="media/c128d/2.r29-r30-removed.jpg" alt="R29/R30" width=1200>